Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture8.md

 ## Homework

+### Objective

-    The object for the homework this week is to add an additional function to TokenSale.hs called ```Close``` called by the seller.
+    The object for the homework this week is to add an additional function to TokenSale.hs called Close called by the seller.
 It would be used by seller to close the contract, and collect the remaining tokens and lovelace in the contract.

+### Solution

 First, we can add ```Close``` to data ```TSRedeemer```: